huf0813/bcc-adventure-park/README.md

 # BCC Adventure Park

-## :love_letter: <b>Invitation Letter</b>
+## :love_letter: Invitation Letter

-BCC is huge company that runs multiple businesses, one of them is BCC Adventure Park which runs on entertainment services.
-During this outbreak, our government is struggling to make zero cases in each day.
-But, at the same time, our county has to stabilize and improve the economic sector.
-BCC Adventure Park wants to help government to stabilize economic sector by opening their park.
+During this pandemic outbreak, the government is struggling to make zero cases each day.
+But, at the same time, the country has to stabilize and improve its economic sector.
+BCC is a huge company that runs multiple businesses.
+One of them is BCC Adventure Park which focuses on entertainment services.
+BCC wants to help the government stabilize the economic sector by reopening the Adventure Park.

-This Company also has a good strategy before opening their park, that is implementing technology.
-And, they need an help to make everything happen.
-This technology is used to simplify business process and obeying the government's regulation of health.
-By this letter, we invited you to join us on this journey to figure out the best solution.
-We can't wait to see your action to overcome this problem.
+The company has prepared a great strategy before reopening the park; implementing more technology into the business.
+This technology upgrade will be used to simplify business processes while obeying the government's health regulations.
+To accomplish this quickly, the company will need help.
+By this letter, we humbly invite you to join us on this journey to figure out the best solution.
+We cannot wait to see your ideas to overcome this problem.

-## :star: <b>Minimum Viable Product (MVP)</b>
+## :star: Minimum Viable Product (MVP)

-As we mention earlier, we need an tech that can support BCC Adventure Park in the future.
+As we mentioned earlier, we need an tech that can support BCC Adventure Park in the future.
 Please consider to see these features below :

 * A new Visitor can register to the system